dougeby/IntuneDocs/intune/advanced-threat-protection.md

 4. Include or exclude your Azure AD groups to assign them the policy.
 5. To deploy the policy to the groups, select **Save**.
 The user devices targeted by the policy are evaluated for compliance.

-## Create an Azure AD conditional access policy
+## Create a conditional access policy
 The conditional access policy blocks access to resources *if* the device is noncompliant.
 So if a device exceeds the threat level, you can block access to corporate resources, such as SharePoint or Exchange Online.

+> [!TIP]
+> Conditional Access is an Azure Active Directory (Azure AD) technology.
+The Conditional Access node accessed from *Intune* is the same node as accessed from *Azure AD*.

-1. In the [Azure portal](https://portal.azure.com), open **Azure Active Directory** > **Conditional access** > **New policy**.
+1. In the [Azure portal](https://portal.azure.com), open **Intune** > **Conditional access** > **New policy**.
 2. Enter a policy **Name**, and select **Users and groups**.
 Use the Include or Exclude options to add your groups for the policy, and select **Done**.
 3. Select **Cloud apps**, and choose which apps to protect.
 For example, choose **Select apps**, and select **Office 365 SharePoint Online** and **Office 365 Exchange Online**.